stevenhorkey/TriviaGame/README.md

 ## Acknowledgments

 * The wonders of JQuery
-* Inspiration from the beautfiul tradition of Zen Buddhism
+* Inspiration from the beautiful tradition of Zen Buddhism